floraxinru/DataStory_global-abortion/README.md

 https://data.guttmacher.org/states

- > Data Source (Guttmacher population science report): Abortion Incidence and Service Availability in the United States, 2014, Rachel K. Jones, Jenna Jerman, 2016
+  > Data Source (2016 Guttmacher report): [Abortion Incidence and Service Availability in the United States, 2014](https://www.guttmacher.org/journals/psrh/2017/01/abortion-incidence-and-service-availability-united-states-2014), Rachel K. Jones, Jenna Jerman, 2016

 * (Published June 1, 2019 by Guttmacher Institute) detailed look at US abortion laws by State (detailed, need to summarize and categorize before attempting to visualize): https://www.guttmacher.org/state-policy/explore/overview-abortion-laws

 * Status of Women in the States, 2015 report using 2012 and 2013 data: https://statusofwomendata.org/explore-the-data/reproductive-rights/#download-data
   - They mention another report completed in 2004 but do not provide a link (I suspect it's not digitized...Will keep looking).
   - It's good because it also contains economic data and infant mortality data (separate download) which I would also like to incorporate into this data storytelling project

+* US 5-10 year trend: Guttmacher Institute, Last five years account for more than one-quarter of all abortion restrictions enacted since Roe, News in Context, https://www.guttmacher.org/article/2016/01/last-five-years-account-more-one-quarter-all-abortion-restrictions-enacted-roe (Jan.
+2016)